Treating IBS With a Whole-foods Plant-based Vegan Diet

 Eating Vegan With IBS Is Possible and Enjoyable

 What I experience from eating only whole plants, is a dramatic improvement in my physical well-being.
-I believe plants have prevented me from developing Ulcerative Colitis, which I’m sure would have eventually occurred as my stressed out intestines got older.
+I believe switching from meat and dairy to plants has prevented me from developing Ulcerative Colitis, which I’m sure would have eventually occurred as my stressed out intestines got older.

-I believe my plant based diet will protect me from Crohn’s Disease – which I am at risk for because my father has it – he is in remission now, after he became a mostly whole foods vegan three years ago as well.
+I believe my plant based diet will protect me from Crohn’s Disease – which I am at risk for because my father has it – he is in remission now, after he became a 90% whole foods vegan as well.

 I notice so many people around me complaining about indigestion and about their kids’ digestive issues.
 The solution is available – high fibre whole plants.